celer-network/sgn-v2-networks/docs/validator.md

     30 */6  * * *   root    logrotate -f /etc/logrotate.conf
     ```

-4. Currently, we require using [state sync](state_sync.md) to sync your node.
-Follow the instructions in that doc to prepare the node
+4. Currently, we require using Tendermint state sync to sync your node.
+Follow the instructions in [this doc](state_sync.md) to prepare the node
 receiving the snapshot with `up-to-date-node-ip`s taken from the `seeds` field in `$HOME/.sgnd/config/config.toml`.
 Stop short of starting the node.